erroronline1/caro/readme.md

 As records intend to save the submitting users name, group accounts are unreasonable.
 Instead every user is supposed to have their own account.
 Administration, CEO and quality management officers can create, edit and delete users.
 To make things as easy as possible a unique 64 byte token has to be created.
 This token will be converted into an QR code that is scannable on login.
 This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
 The process is quite quick and enables session switching on limited access to terminal devices.

 Form data and requests occasionally contain ids to access distinct contents.
 Technically it is possible to compromise requests but still considered reasonable giving any verification on the server side can hardly guess the original intent.
 It appears not less secure than intentionally providing false data on any paper based documentation.

+Forms can contain a digital signature pad.
+Please note this is not legally document proof for lacking certification.
+You can define where this might be suitable for your processes enough.

 [Content](#Content)